RadialDevGroup/ombudsman/developer_lead/README.md

   4. Review [Dev Lead Training Thoughts](https://github.com/RadialDevGroup/Policy/wiki/Dev-Lead-Training-Thoughts) for tips and best practices on how to effectively lead a project.

 ### First Project
 This is where the rubber meets the road with your training.
 Be sure to leverage your Team Lead/Dev Lead mentor as you begin to talk through this new project.
+- Make sure to review the [Developer Lead Guide](./DEVELOPER_LEAD_GUIDE.md) and ask any questions that arise.
-If this is a [new project](#new-projects), schedule a time to talk through your kickoff.
-Review the [Client Onboarding Checklist](./CLIENT_ONBOARDING.md) and [Client Onboarding Guide](https://github.com/RadialDevGroup/Policy/blob/master/documents/ClientOnboardingGuide.pdf) and ask any questions that you have.
-If this an [existing project](#developer-lead---project-transitions), make sure to take time to reflect as you begin to take on the reporting role, to ensure you ask any questions that you have.
-Also make sure to review the [Developer Lead Guide](./DEVELOPER_LEAD_GUIDE.md) and ask any questions that arrise.
+- If this is a [new project](#new-projects), schedule a time to talk through your kickoff.
+- If this is an [existing project](#developer-lead---project-transitions), make sure to take time to reflect as you begin to take on the reporting role, to ensure you ask any questions that you have.

 ## Developer Lead - Project Transitions
 Every effort should be made to transition leadership on a project (changing a client's point of contact) with no less than 2 weeks notice.
 Ideal transitions are 2 weeks to 2 months.
 When this becomes necessary, follow the following steps: